arassec/igor/module-misc/src/main/resources/doc/filter-persisted-value-action.md

 Parameter | Description
 ---|:---|
-Input | A JSON-Path expression selecting a property from the data item.
+Input | A mustache expression selecting a property from the data item.
 The property's value is checked against all persisted values from igor's datastore.
 If the value is already persisted, the data item is filtered.
 Num threads | The number of threads this action uses to process data items.